Actor L. Steven Taylor is the king behind 'The Lion King' | ExBulletin

 Six months turned into 16, Taylor says with a smile.
 The show kept pulling me back, reminding me.
 His home for me.

 Taylor has the honor to reboot The Lion King this week as Mufasa, the King, after 18 months of silence due to the pandemic.
-Roars greeted him as he stood atop Pride Rock during the reopening on Tuesday.
+Roars greeted him as he stood atop Pride Rock during Tuesday’s reopening.
 Being back is both familiar and not.

 It’s just different and the same, he said.
 It’s the kind of those two feelings that are constantly fighting all over the place.